ashirey/pg2/README.md

   - This causes the client to close its connection with the server, and end the executable's process.
   - Specific example: $ EXIT

+Any questions regarding the functionality of this code repository can be directed to Abigail Shirey (ashirey) or Rita Shultz (rshultz).